jeromeku/lab4-1/README.md

 * Layout data creation and binding (e.g. position of the points) with [`d3.layout()`](https://github.com/mbostock/d3/wiki/API-Reference#wiki-d3layout-layouts) functions
 * Using `SVG` element to *visually represent* the layout (often a `<path>` element) with [`d3.svg`](https://github.com/mbostock/d3/wiki/API-Reference#wiki-d3svg-svg) functions

+Layouts are very-well documented:

+* D3's [documentation](https://github.com/mbostock/d3/wiki/Layouts) on layouts

 ### Force-directed layout

 * Some layouts examples have been [presented](http://bl.ocks.org/mbostock/4062045) during the class.
-Look at the end of this document for more sophisticated ones.
+Look at the end of this document for other examples.
 * Look at the [documentation](https://github.com/mbostock/d3/wiki/Force-Layout) in the D3 wiki

 Let's see how a force-layout works in D3.